 The government is also looking at up to RMB500 billion (NZ$120 billion) of tax and fee cuts for businesses.
 These would go beyond the measures taken to date in terms of tax waivers and relaxations in social security contribution obligations, for example.

 Banks are being encouraged to increase lending to small businesses, implement loan renewals without the need to make repayments of principal, or even defer interest payments on loans to these businesses until Q1 2021.
+In early June, the People’s Bank of China and Ministry of Finance announced a RMBv40 billion (almost NZ$10 billion) scheme to compensate banks for extending the maturity of loans to borrowers that are struggling.

 Government infrastructure expenditure is most likely to focus on previously identified areas such as 5G and AI, public health, logistics and also agriculture and forestry.